Discover global hiring strategies from leading recruitment platforms

 Multiplier will help your business stay compliant with the labor code in Russia.
 We abide by regional labor and employment rules with solutions like automated employment contract generation, multilingual contracts, and compliant expansion.

-We can also handle the payroll, taxes, and benefits for your international teams, freeing up your time and resources for business development and growth.
+We can also handle the salary management, taxes, and benefits for your international teams, freeing up your time and resources for business development and growth.